-- 1. The 2019 Implementation Plan attached as Attachment A to this order is approved. - 2.
-Entities subject to Reliability Standards in BC must comply with the terms of the 2019 Implementation Plan, unless otherwise ordered by the BCUC. - 3.
-The 2019 Implementation Plan must be posted on the WECC website with links from the BCUC website throughout the calendar year 2019. - 4.
+- 1. The 2022 Implementation Plan attached as Attachment A to this order is approved. - 2.
+Entities subject to Reliability Standards in BC must comply with the terms of the 2022 Implementation Plan, unless otherwise ordered by the BCUC. - 3.
+WECC must, immediately following the notice of this Order, post this Order and the 2022 Implementation Plan along with Appendix A and B of the 2022 Implementation Plan on the WECC website.
+Links to the 2022 Implementation Plan and Appendix A and B will be accessible from the WECC website and the BCUC website throughout the calendar year 2022. - 4.
 As new and revised standards are approved by the BCUC and become effective in BC, the revised and additional standards may be added to the Actively Monitored Standards List for monitoring in the same manner as the standards and requirements they are replacing.
 WECC may expand the scope of a Compliance Audit and make minor changes to schedules or monitoring as required.

-DATED at the City of Vancouver, in the Province of British Columbia, this 7th day of November 2018.
+DATED at the City of Vancouver , in the Province of British Columbia, this 2 nd day of December 2021